Lashji/www_programming_p2/README.md

 ## Pages and navigation
 ## Modules your group created in your Node project
 ## Mongo database and Mongoose schemas

+#### Name of the model
+DB
+Handles database connection
+Methods:
+- Connect
+- Disconnect
+- Error

+#### Schemas

+Product schema is connected to user via Original user attribute.
+The original user is who sold the product to the shopkeeper.
+Image shcema is connected to product schema, as the images the product schema displays are stored as images.

+The Role of the user schema in the system is to determine what the user is allowed to do on the website.
+- User
+    - Username, String
+    - Password, String
+    - Id, Number
+    - Role, String
+    - Email, String

+The role of the product schema is to give a standard for the products on the website.
+- Product
+    - Category, String
+    - Name, String
+    - Offer price, Number
+    - Sale price, Number
+    - Keywords, [String]
+    - Images, [String]
+    - Id, Number
+    - Original User, String

+The role of the image schema is to allow us to store images into our database.
+- Image
+    - data, Buffer
+    - type, String

 ## API
 ## React and Redux
 ## Testing